 SMILEY HELPERS: Inject some fun into your daily learning routine

-✔ To get us through this tricky time, the ‘Truly Madly Smiley podcast is running a series of Courage Chats which is a step by step guide to facing your fear and moving beyond your comfort zone.
+✔ To get us through this tricky time, ‘Truly Madly Smiley is running a series of Courage Chats which is a step by step guide to facing your fear and moving beyond your comfort zone.
 It’s a fun way to learn and excellent use of your digital times.
 No screens, just pure positivity straight in the earbuds.
 It comes with an awesome free activity guide so you can get the most out of each episode.

 ✔ ‘Help I Had a Bad Day!’ is a brilliant creative coaching activity that builds emotional resilience and reminds you that you can cope with anything (including all the random stuff that is going on right now!).
 Bring your crayons and paper to the iPad and download the video.
 Away you go!

 5. Have time out + scheduled quiet time

 Especially for highly sensitive, introverted and worried children who find any kind of change difficult and need lots of alone time to recharge.
 I am one and I have been regularly wrapping myself up in a blanket burrito and hugging my hot water bottle.
 Whatever you need!
 No judgement here.

 SMILEY HELPERS: If it’s hard to sit still during this time, here are some things which will keep you quiet while you relax.